WyattSP/Petryshen_RSPB20252840_Repository/README.md

 ### Data
 If you choose not to rerun each simulation as described above, you can import all of the required data from within the data folder.
 - Data for Figure 2:
-    - Fig2_Data/RW: Required .npz files for RW model in figure 2 (imported in Analysis/Fig2_Analysis.ipynb)
+    - Fig2_Data/RW: Required .npz files for RW model in figure 2 (imported by Analysis/Fig2_Analysis.ipynb)
-    - Fig2_Data/UNTB: Required .npz files for UNTB model in figure 2 (imported in Analysis/Fig2_Analysis.ipynb)
+    - Fig2_Data/UNTB: Required .npz files for UNTB model in figure 2 (imported by Analysis/Fig2_Analysis.ipynb)
 - Data for Figure 4:
     - Fig4_UNTB_Data
-        - Fig4_UNTB_Data/UNTB_Dep_Cut: Required .npz files for UNTB models in figure 4 (imported in Analysis/Fig4_Analysis.ipynb)
+        - Fig4_UNTB_Data/UNTB_Dep_Cut: Required .npz files for UNTB models in figure 4 (imported by Analysis/Fig4_Analysis.ipynb)
-        - Ideal_Case_UNTB_Dep_Cut.npz: Required .npz files for the ideal UNTB case in figure 4 (imported in Analysis/Fig4_Analysis.ipynb)
+        - Ideal_Case_UNTB_Dep_Cut.npz: Required .npz files for the ideal UNTB case in figure 4 (imported by Analysis/Fig4_Analysis.ipynb)
     - Fig4_UNTB_Data
-        - Fig4_UNTB_Data/RW_Dep_Cut: Required .npz files for RW models in figure 4 (imported in Analysis/Fig4_Analysis.ipynb)
+        - Fig4_UNTB_Data/RW_Dep_Cut: Required .npz files for RW models in figure 4 (imported by Analysis/Fig4_Analysis.ipynb)
-        - Ideal_Case_RW_Dep_Cut.npz: Required .npz files for the ideal RW case in figure 4 (imported in Analysis/Fig4_Analysis.ipynb)
+        - Ideal_Case_RW_Dep_Cut.npz: Required .npz files for the ideal RW case in figure 4 (imported by Analysis/Fig4_Analysis.ipynb)
 - Data for supplementary empirical analysis (SFig 14 - 19):
-    - Neotoma_Results: Required .json files for empirical analysis of tree pollen assemblages (imported in supplements/BioDeepTime_Analysis.ipynb)
+    - Neotoma_Results: Required .json files for empirical analysis of tree pollen assemblages (imported by supplements/BioDeepTime_Analysis.ipynb)
-    - Plantonic_Results: Required .json files for empirical analysis of planktonic foraminifera assemblages (imported in supplements/BioDeepTime_Analysis.ipynb)
+    - Plantonic_Results: Required .json files for empirical analysis of planktonic foraminifera assemblages (imported by supplements/BioDeepTime_Analysis.ipynb)

 Note: Column names for dataframes are included on data import for both the .json and .npz files.

 ### Code

 #### Main Figures and Analysis
-1. Analysis for Figure 2:
+1. Analysis for Figure 2: Haar fluctuation analysis and cross-haar correlations for unbiased neutral and species-level models; all data is produced wihtin notebook
     - analysis/Fig2_Analysis.ipynb
-2. Analysis for Figure 3:
+2. Analysis for Figure 3: Haar fluctuation analysis and cross-haar correlations for neutral community after abundance bias; all data is produced within notebook
     - analysis/Fig3_Analysis.ipynb
-3. Analysis for Figure 4:
+3. Analysis for Figure 4: Haar fluctuation analysis and cross-haar correlations for neutral and species-level models under depositional bias; data can either be produced from files in the cluster folder, or imported from data folder
     - analysis/Fig4_Analysis.ipynb (depends on code within cluster folder)

 #### Supplementary Figures and Analysis
 0. Source code and user defined functions:
     - src
-1. Analysis for SFig 1 - 4:
+1. Analysis for SFig 1 - 4: Explore parameter combinations for neutral and species-level models and bias; all required data is produced within notebook
     - supplements/UNTB_Parameter_Choice.ipynb: Interactively create supplementary figures 1 - 4 using this Juypter Notebook; Parameters will need to be changed dependent upon which parameters are to be explored.
-2. Analysis for SFig 5:
+2. Analysis for SFig 5: Moment convergence of community turnover distributions; contained at the end of the Fig3_Analysis.ipynb; all data is produced wihtin notebook
     - analysis/Fig3_Analysis.ipynb
-3. Analysis for SFig 6 - 8:
+3. Analysis for SFig 6 - 8: Exploration of community turnover distributions; contained at the end of the Fig4_Analysis.ipynb; data can either be produced from files in the cluster folder, or imported from data folder
     - analysis/Fig4_Analysis.ipynb
-4. Analysis for SFig 9:
+4. Analysis for SFig 9: Haar fluctuation analysis on a climatically driven community; all data is produced within notebook
     - supplements/Exogenous_Factor_Example.ipynb
-5. Analysis for SFig 10 - 12:
+5. Analysis for SFig 10 - 12: Comparisons of Pareto distributions, and Sadler plots for the depositional models; all required data is produced within notebook
     - supplements/Depositional_Model.ipynb
-6. Analysis for SFig 13:
+6. Analysis for SFig 13: Comparions of different Haar fluctuation analysis algorithms; all data is produced within notebook
     - supplements/Haar_Algorithm_Comparison.ipynb
-7. Analysis for SFig 14 - 19:
+7. Analysis for SFig 14 - 19: Emperical analysis of BioDeepTime data; the original dataset is imported from R via the chronosphere package; processed data also contained in data folder
     - supplements/BioDeepTime_Analysis.ipynb: Plotting of analysis
     - supplements/BioDeepTime_Neotoma.R: Fetching, cleaning, saving data
     - supplements/BioDeepTime_Planktonic_Forams.R: Fetching, cleaning, saving data